This recipe is NOT safe for Coumadin (warfarin) users.

 GERD / Acid Reflux

 This recipe contains GERD triggers and those with GERD may wish to avoid it.

-I like spicy food but not too spicy.
-This is literally the one pepper version and is pretty mild so itís easy to make this spicier by adding peppers to your desired level of heat.
+Some people like spicy food but not too spicy.
+This is literally the one pepper version of spicy and is pretty mild so it's easy to make this spicier by adding peppers to you desired level of heat.

-One way to control how much spiciness is in dishes like this one is to use chili oil.
-This is widely available now, and very common in Asian markets, but your grocery probably carries it.
+One way to control how much spiciness in dishes like this one is to use chili oil.
+This is widely available now and very common in Asian markets but your grocery probably carries it.

 Servings: 4 | Serving size: 4 ounces chicken with vegetables and rice

 Cooking Time: 60 Minutes